tomsaleeba/grumble/README.md

+Fork of https://github.com/jjdelc/grumble.
+Main change is swapping to getting dependencies from npm and building with rollup, as opposed to storing deps in the project.

 # Grumble Micropub client

 A client side only [Micropub](https://www.w3.org/TR/micropub/) client.
 Installation only requires to deploy the files in a static web server.

-Current working client at https://grumble.isgeek.net/
+Current working client at https://grumble.006109.xyz/

 ## Features